bsdimp/freebsd-git-docs/doc-cvt.md

 # FreeBSD Doc Committer Tranistion Guide

 This document is designed to walk people through the conversion process from Subversion to Git, written from the doc committer's point of view.
-This document is a living document, so please don't hesistate to send improvements, or even ask for areas to be explained more / better / at all.
+This document is a living document, so please don't hesitate to send improvements, or even ask for areas to be explained more / better / at all.
 Please note that the URL for the repo is currently https://cgit-beta.freebsd.org/doc, but that will change when this is put into production.

 ## Old vs New URL translation table

-Before we get started, here's a handly cheat sheet for old to new URLs.
+Before we get started, here's a handy cheat sheet for old to new URLs.

 SVN infra -> Git infra map